UKHSA-Internal/data-dashboard-api/docs/metrics_design_guide.md

 - Waffle charts
 - Bar charts

-As of the Alpha release (March 2023), the following charts can be generated from this project:
+As of April 2023, the following charts can be generated from this project:

 - Line graphs (with shaded region)
 - Simple line graphs
 - Waffle charts
+- Bar charts

 ---